-To significantly increase the number of children in underserved populations around the globe who have access to quality and lasting education.
+To significantly increase the number of children in underserved populations around the globe who have access to affordable quality education.

 Growth Through Learning is a secular organization that supports education and development by providing high school scholarships to girls and young women in Kenya, Uganda and Tanzania.
 Since 1997, 1500 scholars have graduated high school through the support of GTL.
 These scholarships last 4-6 academic years as long as the student keeps their grades up.